-+ POOL aims to be in the water summer of 2016.
-After we finish testing the filtration and finalizing design development, we'll go through the long and arduous process of getting the required city and state approvals.
++ POOL aims to be in the water as soon as possible.
+Once we're done with design development of the filtration package, we'll go through the long and arduous process of getting the required city and state approvals.
 This is a large, ground-up endeavor, but we have the massive amount of public support that can only mean we're heading in the right direction.

 We've been busy!
 Meetings, tests, meetings, presentations and meetings.
 Here are a few highlights of our progress: We worked with engineers at Arup to study the structural, mechanical and filtration systems and ecological consultants at One Nature to maximize the+ POOL's benefit to the environment.
 We spent six weeks on a pier in the East River testing different filtration materials and learned about enterococci and fecal coliform from professors at Columbia University's Lamont-Doherty Earth Observatory.
 We worked with innovation designers at IDEO and teamed up with both Storefront for Art and Architecture and Architizer to ensure that the project is designed and implemented in the best possible way.
 We began working with naval architects Persak & Wurmfeld to design + POOL's floating structure and our upcoming filtration testing lab.
 And we gained the support of city and state agencies, open-water swimmers, waterfront advocacy organizations and over 4,300 incredible supporters who pledged money through two(!) successful Kickstarter fundraising campaigns.